-At the NCAA South/Southeast Regional, Warring finished seventh overall to qualify for the NCAA Division III Championship.
+At the NCAA South/Southeast Regional that season, Levi Warring ’16 finished seventh overall to qualify for the NCAA Division III Championship.
 He was the Generals' first qualifier since 2007.
 W&L finished seventh at the Regional, and had three all-region runners (Warring, Strehler and McDonald).
-Warring went on to place 222nd out of 280 competitors at the national championship.

 In his first season, Spalding coached Strehler to First Team All-ODAC accolades, and Strehler was named the Rookie of the Year, W&L's first since 2004.
 The Generals took 12th at the NCAA South/Southeast Region Championship and had two runners (Strehler and Warring) garner all-region recognition.